 Can rhabdo kill you?
 Rhabdomyolysis (rhabdo) is a serious medical disorder I've been teaching about for over 10 years.
 It can occur when you exercise so much.
-When you do this, your muscles die, releasing toxins in your the blood which can have health grave consequences.
+When you do this, your muscles die, releasing toxins in your blood which can have health grave consequences.
 While more people know about rhabdomyolysis than when I first started talking about it, one thing I've noticed is many people don't take rhabdo seriously.
 Because of this, I need you to know, yes people can die from rhabdo.
 People have died from rhabdo.
 I tell you this, not to scare you but so that you know sometimes it can happen.
-In this review I want to share with you some of the proof, put the risk in perspective and also give you some ideas on other things which can raise your risk.
+In this review, I want to share with you some of the proof, but the risk in perspective and also give you some ideas on other things that can raise your risk.

 Rhabdomyolysis Is Serious

-When I go on social media – specially Instagram – I see many people tagging their workout pictures with #rhabdo.”
+When I go on social media – especially Instagram – I see many people tagging their workout pictures with #rhabdo.”
 They don't have the condition; they are using #rhabdo to give people an idea of how hard their workouts were.
 It's like a badge of honor I suppose.

 In my opinion, their use of #rhabdo -when they do not have the condition- water-downs the significance of this health disorder.
 I really think it makes people believe rhabdomyolysis is not a big deal.